 This is a Trigger-and-action tool.
 Acronym for ‘If This Then That’, IFTTT is an automation tool that can save you a lot of time while it manages your social platforms effectively.
 The tool links your website, social media pages, and apps based on a trigger and an action.
 Based on a particular trigger you create, it starts an action.
 For example, if you publish a blog (the trigger), then IFTTT will automate and create a tweet (the action) about it.

 Apart from allowing you to access data and schedule posts from a variety of social media platforms, Raven provides reports from information gathered about pay-per-click (PPC), search engine optimization (SEO), and social media channels.
+Thus, you get insights on topics like what the best time to post on Instagram is or if SEO is a better channel than PPC campaigns.

 There is really no magic rule to engage with users.
 Every brand is different and so are their respective audiences.
 You can always use the data provided in this article as a starting point, but you need to observe, monitor and analyze to arrive at your own best time to post on social media in 2019.
 So, all the best for the New Year and happy holidays.